“What is magic? Magic is a process whereby we coax the universe to act on our behalf.”

 Magic in Eastern Religion

 Eastern religions traditions come from two main lines, India and Asia.
 The Indian line includes Hinduism, Buddhism, Jainism, and Sikhism.
 The Asian line includes Taoism, Shinto, Confucianism and Eastern Asian Buddhism.
-Each of these has their own particular variation.
+Each of these has its own particular variation.

 Some religions like Hinduism are closer to animism than Western religions.
 Animism is the concept that a divine force exists in everything.
 It infers that some force is guiding or directing things.
 This religion also shows us examples of Anthropomorphic beings.
 These are creatures with both human and animal characteristics.
 They could be plants or trees.
 Some have rocks, crystals or other precious metals as spirit guides.